aircodelabs/aircode/docs/zh-cn/docs/src/guide/functions/require.md

 const axios = require('axios');

 // Add a function to `module.exports`
-// So it can be required in other Cloud Functions module.exports.add = function(a, b) {
+// So it can be loaded in other Cloud Functions module.exports.add = function(a, b) {
   return a + b;
 }